Do you know what the best part of parenting a pet is?

 Usually, the following three reasons are considered to variate dog temperature from the normal dog temperature range:

-- Infection or Inflammation: As a coping mechanism, the body changes the normal dog temperature in response to a particular infection or inflammation.
-Viral Infection, ear infection, tooth infection, and even urinary tract infection can cause fever.
+Infection or Inflammation: As a coping mechanism, the body changes the normal dog temperature in response to a particular infection or inflammation.
+Viral Infections, ear infections, tooth infections, and even urinary tract infections can cause fever.

 Warning: Xylitol (artificial sweetener) is toxic for dogs.

 Checking dog temperature is not as easy as doing the same with humans.
-The process of checking temperature for dogs can make them anxious and uneasy.
+The process of checking the temperature of dogs can make them anxious and uneasy.
 You might need help with it, so it’s better to take it as at least a two-person job.
 One person can hold the dog on their lap or hug them, while the other can check the temperature.
-Basically, there are two types of thermometer to check a dog’s temperature in entirely different ways:
+Basically, there are two types of thermometers to check a dog’s temperature in entirely different ways:

-- Ear Thermometer: The ear thermometer measures infrared waves around the eardrum to check the temperature for dogs.
+Ear Thermometer: The ear thermometer measures infrared waves around the eardrum to check the temperature of dogs.
 Insert the thermometer horizontally in the ear canal 90 degrees to pet heads to get an accurate reading.

 - While using a glass thermometer, don’t force your dog if dogs get uneasy and resist, as glass breakage can lead to injury.